rxweb/rxweb/docs/reactive-form-validators/validation-validators/choice.md

 ---
 title: choice
-description: choice validation validator will check whether the value entered is in proper choice of property defined , if user tries to enter value which is not proper choice then the property will be invalid.
+description: choice validation validator will check whether the value entered is matching the properties defined.
 author: rxcontributorone

 ---